 Amina Cain (NWS F’11) writes: “Reading Vertigo has opened even wider my conceptions of what’s possible in fiction—how a book can be like a series of photographs, like cinema.
 These stories appear as much as they engage with narrative, saturated with a calm yet rich color.
 I’ve not read anything like it and feel it is quietly subverting the hell out of the form.”

 On Facebook?
 Consider joining the NWS group here.

-The UMaine New Writing Series is sponsored by the English Department and the National Poetry Foundation with support from the Lloyd H. Elliott fund, the Milton Ellis Memorial Fund, the Honors College, and the Cultural Affairs/Distinguished Lecture Series Committee.
-Grateful acknowledgment is made to the Pulp & Paper Foundation for the use of the Soderberg Center.
-For more information contact Steve Evans at steven dot evans at maine dot edu or at 207-581-3818.
+The UMaine New Writing Series was founded in 1999 and is sponsored by the English Department and the National Poetry Foundation with support from the Office of the Executive Vice President for Academic Affairs and Provost, The Fiddlehead Fund, the New Writing Series Fund, the Lloyd H. Elliott Fund, the Milton Ellis Memorial Fund, the Honors College, the University of Maine Humanities Center, and the Cultural Affairs/Distinguished Lecture Series Committee.
+Grateful acknowledgment is made to the IMRC, and to donors Allen and Sally Fernald, for use of the Fernald APPE space.

 If you have a disability that requires accommodation for a NWS event, please contact Ann Smith in the office of Disability Support Service, 121 East Annex, 581-2319 (Voice) or 581-2311 (TDD).

 The authors who appear in the NWS write for adult audiences and make use of a wide spectrum of language and subject matter.
 We are happy to advise parents and secondary school teachers about the suitability of specific events for their children or students.
 Just contact Series coordinator Steve Evans at steven dot evans at maine dot edu or at 207-581-3818 a few days in advance.